sophiard/coding-challenge-18/README.md

+Hi!
+This is coding Challenege 18!
+- I tried to rename the folder but it didt work so ignore that commit

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.